-The Council has completed a Strategic Housing Market Assessment which considers the demand for market and affordable housing across the Borough.
+The Council has completed a Strategic Housing Market Assessment which considers the demand for market and affordable housing across the borough.
 It gives an insight into how the housing market operates and provides broad estimates for future housing requirements based on a combination of primary and secondary data.
+The Strategic Housing Market Assessment is updated annually to reflect market conditions.